-Where more than one member of staff has lodged a grievance relating to the same or substantially the same issue, the Trust may deal with the grievances together in the interests of fair and consistent decision-making.
+Where more than one member of staff has lodged a grievance relating to the same or substantially the same issue, either individually or as part of a collective grievance raised by a trade union, the Trust (led by the CEO unless the grievance relates to the CEO in which case it will be overseen by an external party appointed by the Trust Board) may deal with the grievances together in the interests of fair and consistent decision-making.
 In these cases, the trust will ensure to:

-- Follow the same formal procedure for all grievances - Keep information confidential - Consider what each individual employee wants - Explain to the employees how their grievances are being dealt with.
+- Follow the same formal procedure for all grievances - Keep information confidential

+- Consider what each individual employee wants - Explain to the employees how their grievances are being dealt with.

-The Trust may decide to have a single meeting to cover all grievances, if all employees agree.
+It may be decided to have a single meeting to cover all grievances, if all employees agree.
 Nevertheless, each employee still has the right to their own grievance meeting in which employees who are part of the grievance are not present.

-Under Stage One, a meeting will be arranged between either the Headteacher or CEO and the employee.
+Under Stage One, a meeting will be arranged between either the Headteacher or CEO and the employee (within 10 working days of receiving the grievance).
 A minute taker will also be present.
-The employee may be accompanied by a colleague or trade union official.
+The employee may be accompanied by a colleague or trade union representative.
 The meeting will be held to discuss the grievance in detail and the employee should take any documents or evidence they have regarding the grievance to the meeting.

-The Headteacher, CEO, or someone they nominate will complete a full investigation in to the matter.
+The Headteacher, CEO, or someone they nominate who has not previously been involved with the case will complete a full factual, objective and impartial investigation into the matter.
 This may involve holding investigation meetings with witnesses, requiring witness statements to be produced and reviewing written evidence.
 A decision will be taken by the Headteacher or CEO following the investigation and where possible the grievance will be responded to, in writing, within 10 working days of the meeting being held.
 Should the investigation take longer than 10 working days the employee will be kept informed of expected timescales.
+The Trust will endeavour to ensure that all grievances are concluded within 20 working days of them being raised.
 The employee will be informed of actions to take if they wish to appeal the outcome.

 Minutes of the meeting will be taken and copies will be made available to the employee.
-A copy of the minutes will be stored by Trust HR.
+A copy of the minutes will be stored by Trust HR provider.